pinterest/gestalt/docs/markdown/ios/card/main_component.md

 </Group>
 <Group>
 <Dont title="When not to use" />
-- The card does not link to a destination
+- The Card does not link to a destination
 - The information and content contained within the Card are not related
-- The contents of the Card are not the approved subcomponents (i.e. CardHeader and PreviewBlock(s))
+- The contents of the Card are not the approved subcomponents (e.g. CardHeader and Preview Blocks(s))
 </Group>
 </TwoCol>